lensapp/lens/docs/extensions/testing-and-publishing/publishing.md

 We recommend reading [GitHub's Releases Documentation](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository) for how to actually do the steps of a release.
 The following will be a quick walk through on how to make the tarball which will be the released file.

-### Making a Tarball of your extension
+### Making a NPM Tarball of Your Extension

 While this is necessary for hosting on GitHub releases, this is also the means for creating a tarball if you plan on hosting on a different file hosting platform.

-Say you have your project folder at `~/my-extension/` and you want to create `~/my-extension.tar.gz` we need to do the following within your git repo:
+Say you have your project folder at `~/my-extension/` and you want to create an NPM package we need to do the following within your git repo:

 ```
-git archive --format=tar.gz -o ../my-extension.tar.gz master
+npm pack
 ```

-This command will make a tarball called `my-extension.tar.gz` in your git repo's parent directory containing all git tracked files.
-This should be what you want to publish since it is not recommended to track your `build` or `node_modules` folders.
+This will create a NPM tarball that can be hosted on Github Releases or any other publicly available file hosting service.